Isoprene synthase

 This enzyme belongs to the family of lyases, specifically those carbon-oxygen lyases acting on phosphates.
 The systematic name of this enzyme class is prenyl-diphosphate diphosphate-lyase (isoprene-forming).
-Other names in common use include ISPC, and ISPS.
+It is most commonly referred to as ISPS.
 The crystal structure of ISPS was the first of a hemiterpene synthase and was reported by the research group of David W. Christianson at the University of Pennsylvania.